Lucious Boyd

-Lucious Boyd (born March 22, 1959) is an American convicted murderer, rapist, and suspected serial killer.
-While convicted and sentenced to death for the 1998 murder of 21-year-old Dawnia Dacosta, he is a suspect in at least ten other homicides or disappearances.
-He was acquitted for the 1993 murder of a man whom he claimed he stabbed in self-defense.
+Lucious Boyd (born March 22, 1959) is an American convicted murderer, rapist, and suspected serial killer who is currently on death row in Florida.
+Boyd was sentenced to death for the 1998 rape and murder of 21-year-old Dawnia Dacosta and is a suspect in at least ten other homicides and disappearances.
+He was acquitted of the 1993 murder of a man whom he claimed he stabbed in self-defense.
 He was profiled on Forensic Files.

 He is currently incarcerated in Union Correctional Institution.
+In 2023, Boyd was linked through DNA profiling to the unsolved murder of Eileen Truppner, who he raped and murdered in December 1998, only two weeks after he murdered Dacosta.

 Background

 Boyd was born on March 22, 1959, in Broward County, Florida.
 His family owns a funeral home in Fort Lauderdale.
 Prior to 1998, Boyd had been married twice and was the father of at least eight children.
 He had been sued by four separate women for failing to pay child support.

 Prior to 1998, Boyd was struggling financially and had to stay at his family's home in Plantation for periods of time.
 In 1996, his father, James C. Boyd, who was the owner of the family funeral home, died.
 In 1998, Boyd worked as a handyman for Hope Outreach Ministries.
-According to Boyd's family he had an ongoing cocaine problem.
+According to Boyd's family, he had an ongoing cocaine problem.

 Crimes

 In 1990, Boyd choked his second wife, Julie McCormick, to the point of unconsciousness.
 McCormick had threatened to leave him for cheating on her.
 A felony charge of aggravated battery was brought against Boyd but was later reduced to a misdemeanor charge meaning Boyd was only given probation.
 In 1992, Boyd was accused of raping a girl during a date on her 18th birthday.
 No charges were filed however because the victim declined to prosecute.

 On October 18, 1993, Boyd stabbed Roderick Bullard to death on a Fort Lauderdale street with a kitchen knife during an argument over an automobile.
 Bullard was the brother of one of Boyd's girlfriends.
 Boyd told police that Bullard had hit him and that he "just lost it."
 He admitted that Bullard had no weapon and never threatened him.
-During the trial Boyd's defense attorneys turned the tables on Bullard, playing up the fact that he had cocaine in his bloodstream.
-The jury called Boyd's action self-defense and acquitted him of the killing.
+During the trial, Boyd's defense attorneys turned the tables on Bullard, playing up the fact that he had cocaine in his bloodstream.
+The jury called Boyd's actions self-defense and acquitted him of the killing.